History of the Ukrainian hryvnia: History

-Kievan Rus'
+Origins

-The first Ukrainian money made of gold and silver were produced during the rule of Kyiv Prince Volodymyr the Great.
-These coins had an image of a trident which was the symbol of Kyivan princes.
+The first money made of gold and silver in Ukraine were produced during the rule of Grand Prince of Kiev Vladimir the Great (Volodymyr the Great).
+These coins had an image of a trident which was used as a symbol of the princes of Kiev.
 The name of the coins were zlatnyks (gold coins) and sriblianyks (silver coins).
-The two sides of the golden coin depicted Prince Volodymyr and Jesus Christ.
-The silver coins were minted by Kyivan princes as well as in other principalities, including Chernihiv and Novgorod.
+The two sides of the golden coin depicted Prince Vladimir and Jesus Christ.
+The silver coins were minted by Kievan princes as well as in other principalities, including the Principality of Chernigov and Novgorod.

-From the 12th to 14th centuries, Kievan Rus' began to decline and didn't mint coins, with the population and feudals using silver ingots called hryvnias to replace the deficient gold or silver coins minted by Kyiv Rus' princes previously.
-In the mid-14th century, new coins started being minted by Lviv and Kyiv rulers, and the silver hryvnias gradually went out of circulation and remained solely as a unit of counting.
+From the 12th to 14th centuries, Kievan Rus' began to decline, with the population and feudals began using silver ingots to replace the deficient gold or silver coins minted by the princes previously.
+In the mid-14th century, new coins started being minted, and they gradually went out of circulation and remained solely as a unit of counting.

-1917-1921
+1917–1921

 During the Ukrainian Revolution in 1917–1921, the establishment of a national currency was a key priority of the Ukrainian state.
-On 22 December, 1917, the Central Council established Ukraine's state bank.
+On 22 December 1917, the Central Council established Ukraine's state bank.
 Mykhailo Kryvetskyi was appointed as the first director of the bank.
-He signed the first banknote (100 karbovanets banknote), issued by Ukrainian People's Republic, on 5 January, 1918.
+He signed the first banknote (100 karbovanets banknote), issued by Ukrainian People's Republic, on 5 January 1918.
 One karbovanets equaled to 0.767 grams of gold.

-In 100 karbovanets banknote, a trident was included in the design as a reference to the gold and silver coins minted by Volodymyr the Great, which similarly depicted a trident as a major symbol.
+In 100 karbovanets banknotes, a trident was included in the design as a reference to the gold and silver coins minted by Volodymyr the Great, which similarly depicted a trident as a major symbol.

-On 1 March, 1918, the Central Council introduced a new currency, the hryvnia, consisting of 100 shahs and equaled to 1/2 of the previously issued karbovanets banknote.
+On 1 March 1918, the Central Council introduced a new currency, the hryvnia, consisting of 100 shahs and equaled to 1/2 of the previously issued karbovanets banknote.

 In April 1918, Hetman Pavlo Skoropadsky reintroduced the karbovanets as the main currency of Ukraine.
 It consisted of 200 shahs, and denominations of 10, 25, 50, 100, 250 and 1,000 karbovanets were issued.

 Since 1991

 In 1991, the National Bank of Ukraine started emission of coupon karbovanets.
 In September 1996, a currency reform was performed by the National Bank of Ukraine and its head Viktor Yushchenko.
 As a result, a new currency called hryvnia was introduced.

 The National Bank of Ukraine issued 1, 2, 5, 10, 20, 50, and 100 banknotes, and minted 1, 2, 5, 10, 25 and 50 kopiikas.

 In early 2020, the National Bank of Ukraine issued 10, 20, 50, 100, 200, 500 and 1000 banknotes with a plan to stop issuing the 10-hryvnia banknote denomination in June and replacing it with a coin.

+On 2 September 2024, the National Bank of Ukraine proposed to rename the kopiika to the historical shah as a part of the derussification campaign.